FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 Offset command
 ++++++++++++++++

-Click the "Offset" icon to enter the Offset command editing interface
+Click the "Offset" icon to enter the Offset command editing interface.

 This command is an overall offset command.
 Input each offset, add the opening command and closing command to the program, and the motion command between the start and close will be offset based on the base coordinates (or workpiece coordinates).